For a quick overview of my recovery coaching service, see the PDF factsheet here.

 NB: This is not a “lite” option!
 It will work for you only if you know how to endure discomfort and ambivalence and problem-solve despite them.
 Our careful planning will help a lot, but you will need to follow through with a lot of determined prioritization of this over everything else going in your life.

 Of course, even if you’re a good way through your recovery, completing the process may still take many months.
 There can be great benefits in terms of commitment and confidence to knowing that a longer stretch of support is already mapped out in advance.
 If you’d like to construct a longer-term coaching programme upfront, I’m happy to discuss possible progression structures during our consult and to outline options for you in the proposal I’ll send over after we talk.
-I offer discounts for any booking of 12 weeks (3 coaching blocks) or more.
+I offer discounts of 10% or more for any booking of 12 weeks (3 coaching blocks) or longer.
 Progressions that work well often start with high-intensity support before tapering towards less frequent contact as you gain confidence in making and maintaining changes independently.
 They usually also incorporate structured breaks of between 2 and 4 weeks to help test out the strengths and vulnerabilities in your recovery status so far, and make a confident transition to your post-coaching life.